-Jarra Karalinar Steel’s and Charlotte Allingham’s The Aventures of Dolly is very likely the first arcade game you’ve ever played that doesn’t feature violence, high-scores or a Game Over failure state.
-Jarra's art installation More Than Just a Game, showing as part of the How I See It: Blak Art and Film exhibition, transports a videogame cabinet from an arcade in a time and location that doesn’t exist and places it in the path of museum visitors at ACMI.
+The Adventures of Dolly is very likely the first arcade game you’ve ever played that doesn’t feature violence, high-scores or a Game Over failure state.
+In Jarra Karalinar Steel's art installation More Than Just a Game, showing as part of the How I See It: Blak Art and Film exhibition, a videogame cabinet is transported from an arcade in a time and location that doesn’t exist and placed in the path of museum visitors at ACMI.
 Early videogame cabinets were expensive to develop and manufacture, and for arcades like Timezone in this country, they cost even more to import.
 It fell on games to recoup these costs; they had to tread a delicate tightrope of keeping arcade goers engaged and being limiting enough to keep the coins flowing from their pockets.
-Published by the fictional ‘Kirrip Games’, The Adventures of Dolly could not exist in our world of that era.
+Published by the fictional ‘Kirrip Games’ and designed in collaboration with Charlotte Allingham and Peter Russell Adams, The Adventures of Dolly could not exist in our world of that era.
 From the moment we ‘press any button to start’ we can experience the narrative from beginning to end, enact no violence and compete with no one – for free.
 Most importantly, however, Indigenous voices are front and centre, presented by Indigenous artists and celebrating Indigenous culture which not a single arcade cabinet (in our timeline) can rightfully claim.

 Not long before the ‘golden age’ of arcades (late 70s to mid 80s), our people were systematically excluded from tertiary education, with the first Indigenous University graduate Margaret Williams-Weir graduating in 1959 – 19 years before the first Timezone opened in Australia.
 The year that Williams-Weir graduated also marked the introduction of the first Computer Science degree at the University of Sydney, an institution that would not see its first Indigenous graduate until 1966 when Charles Perkins attained a degree in Art.
 It is likely that any Indigenous students enrolled in the growing number of Computer Science programs would not find work in the games industry before the end of the golden age, around the time when what is considered Australia’s first successful videogame, Beam Software’s The Hobbit (1982), was released – just as the home console was asserting its dominance across the globe.
 This is all without considering that, at the time, there didn’t seem to be any appetite amongst game development studios to share Indigenous stories or themes, instead focusing on games with marketable mascots, military action or Tolkein-inspired fantasy like Dungeons & Dragons.